LoopKit/loopdocs/docs/loop-3/add-pump.md

 ### Add Medtrum Nano Pump

+!!! important ""
+    If you previously used the Medtrum EasyPatch app, be sure to disconnect the pump base from the EasyPatch app before adding it as your new pump

 You can only add the Medtrum patch pump when no pump is selected.

 If you already have a pump selected, you must first delete the pump as detailed in [Change Pump Type](#change-pump-type).

 1. Select [Insulin Type](#insulin-type)